 - You can buy tickets for up to 4 days (consecutive)

-- You cannot park hop with one or two-day park tickets
+- You cannot Park hop with a 1 or 2-day Park ticket

 - Multi-day passports must be used consecutively